🛎️ High demand! Book your tuktuk now 🛺

 Ruby Marshall’s Tuk Tuk Adventure in Sri Lanka.

-If you’re looking for a wild adventure, can I recommend hiring a tuk tuk to drive around Sri Lanka!
-While it may sound terrifying, let me tell you why you should consider it.
+Thinking of a wild adventure?
+I highly recommend hiring a tuk tuk to drive around Sri Lanka.
+While it may sound terrifying, let me explain why you should consider it.

-And I changed my mind very quickly.
-I’ve never seen so many positive reviews for something I thought would have so much potential to go wrong.
+I have never seen so many positive reviews for something with so much potential to go wrong.

-I just spent two weeks driving a tuk tuk around Sri Lanka and we had such a fun adventure.
+I just spent two weeks driving a tuk tuk around Sri Lanka.
+We had such a fun adventure.

 The process of booking and preparing for the tuk tuk

-We’re not the most organised travellers in the world so we only booked the tuk tuk a few days before we were planning on getting to Sri Lanka, but it was all a relatively quick and easy process.
+For our journey, it was myself, my partner, and a friend.
+We’re not the most organized travelers, so we only booked the tuk tuk a few days before arriving.
+Luckily, it was a quick and easy process.

-We contacted the company and told them what dates we wanted to book it for and where we wanted to pick it up and drop it off.
-Once we’d confirmed our dates with the company we had to send them copies of our Australian licences and fill out the forms on their website.
-We then had to watch a quick explainer video about the tuk tuk and then book in for an online briefing session, which they host a couple times a day.
+First, we contacted the company.
+We told them our preferred dates and where we wanted to pick it up and drop it off.
+After confirming our dates, we had to send them copies of our Australian licenses.
+We also filled out the forms on their website.
+Next, we watched a quick explainer video about the tuk tuk.
+Finally, we booked an online briefing session, which they host a couple of times a day.

-You also need to get a special Sri Lankan tuk tuk license if you’re wanting to drive the tuk tuk but the company sorts that all for you.
-It cost US$40 each for the license.
+You also need a special Sri Lankan tuk tuk license to drive.
+The company sorts this all out for you.
+The license cost us US$40 each.

-In terms of the cost of the tuk tuk itself, it depends on how long you book it for and where you pick it up and drop it off.
-You can pick up and drop off the tuk tuk in pretty much any big town or city in Sri Lanka and the price changes depending where you start and end your trip.
+The cost of the tuk tuk itself varies.
+It depends on how long you book it for and your pickup and drop-off locations.
+You can use almost any big town or city in Sri Lanka for this.
+The price changes depending on where you start and end your trip.

-You can check out their full list of pricing here.
-The cost includes 24/7 emergency support service, a Travel App (which you can download here on iOS and Android), and an on-the-road travel kit.
+You can check out their full list of pricing on their website.
+The cost includes a 24/7 emergency support service.
+It also provides a Travel App and an on-the-road travel kit.

 Getting to the office and taking driving lessons

-We arrived in Negombo late at night and headed to the tuktukrentals.com office first thing the next morning.
-They checked us in and the took us out for driving lessons.
+We arrived in Negombo late at night.
+We headed to the tuktukrentals.com office first thing the next morning.
+They checked us in and then took us out for driving lessons.

-They just take you down the small side streets near their office and then after you’ve gotten the hang of it a bit more they get you to drive on the busier main road (honestly so scary when you’ve only had 30 minutes of lessons but you get used to it quickly I promise!).
-The instructors give you a 30-45 minute lesson each, and be warned, you will stall a lot at first.
+They start you on the small side streets near their office.
+After you get the hang of it, they have you drive on the busier main road.
+This is honestly scary with only 30 minutes of practice, but you get used to it quickly!
+The instructors give you a 30-45 minute lesson each.
+Be warned, you will stall a lot at first.

-It’s a strange vehicle to learn to drive because it’s quite different to a car or a motorbike.
-It has handles like a motorbike but the break is a pedal on the floor.
-They’re also manual so if you’ve only ever driven automatic you may find it a bit more difficult to get the hang of, but don’t let that put you off!
+It’s a strange vehicle to learn.
+It is quite different from a car or a motorbike.
+It has handles like a motorbike, but the brake is a pedal on the floor.
+The tuk tuks are also manual.
+If you have only ever driven an automatic, you may find it more difficult.
+Don’t let that put you off!

-The office in Negombo is just off a busy main road so you really do get thrown in the deep end immediately.
-We were headed to Sigaria first so once we were out of Negombo it was relatively quiet rural areas for the whole first day, which gave us time to get the hang of the tuk tuk without the chaotic traffic.
-A lot of other tuk tuk renters we spoke to though went immediately south which meant going through Colombo, Sri Lanka’s capital, about an hour into getting the tuk tuk, which I imagine would have been very full on.
+The office in Negombo is just off a busy main road.
+As a result, you really get thrown in the deep end immediately.
+We were headed to Sigiriya first.
+Once we were out of Negombo, we drove through quiet rural areas for the first day.
+This gave us time to get used to the tuk tuk without chaotic traffic.
+However, many other renters we met went south immediately.
+This meant going through Colombo, Sri Lanka’s capital, about an hour into their trip.
+I imagine that would have been very full-on.

 On the road

 Go with the flow.
 That’s all I can say.
-While the traffic may seem chaotic at first, it’s more like a river.
+The traffic may seem chaotic at first, but it’s more like a river.
 You just have to go where the stream takes you.
-Trust that other drivers know what they’re doing and accept the madness of it all.
+Trust that other drivers know what they’re doing and accept the madness.

-The roads in Sri Lanka also have a hierarchy, so buses and trucks get right of way, while scooters and tuk tuks are bottom of the pecking order.
-If a truck or bus is coming up behind you just slow down a bit and pull over on the road as much as you can.
+The roads in Sri Lanka also have a hierarchy.
+Buses and trucks get the right of way.
+In contrast, scooters and tuk tuks are at the bottom of the pecking order.
+If a truck or bus is coming up behind you, just slow down.
+Then, pull over on the road as much as you can.

 You will get honked at.
-Don’t take it personally, most of the time they’re just letting you know they’re there.
-You should also use your horn when going around blind corners just to let any oncoming traffic know you’re there.
+Don’t take it personally.
+Most of the time, drivers are just letting you know they’re there.
+You should also use your horn when going around blind corners.
+This lets any oncoming traffic know you’re there.

 What if something goes wrong

-Tuktukrentals.com has such a good support system setup if something goes wrong.
-They also prepare you for all the common things that could go wrong, like stalling in the middle of a busy road or breaking down.
-Luckily for us nothing did go wrong so we didn’t have to find out for ourselves but they have a 24 hour support line and Whatsapp chat.
-If you had any issues, queries or concerns you could call or send them a message anytime.
-The locals are also super helpful so if something did go wrong someone would definitely help you out.
+Tuktukrentals.com has a great support system.
+They also prepare you for common problems, like stalling or breaking down.
+Luckily for us, nothing went wrong.
+We didn’t have to find out for ourselves.
+But they have a 24-hour support line and a WhatsApp chat.
+You can call or message them anytime with issues, queries, or concerns.
+The locals are also super helpful.
+If something did go wrong, someone would definitely help you out.

 What’s the traffic like?

-Honestly, in the big cities (Negombo, Colombo and Kandy) the traffic can be a little hectic, but as long as you keep a calm head about you and go with the flow you should be ok.
-Everywhere else the traffic was totally fine, the only part that kinda scared me was driving in the hills when the buses would come flying around the corner at you, but you get used to it (really, you do!).
+Honestly, the traffic can be a little hectic in the big cities like Negombo, Colombo, and Kandy.
+As long as you keep a calm head and go with the flow, you should be okay.
+Everywhere else, the traffic was totally fine.
+The only part that scared me was driving in the hills.
+The buses would come flying around the corner at you.
+But you get used to it (really, you do!).

 Other things to note